deepjavalibrary/djl/examples/docs/train_mnist_mlp.md

 The results show that we reached 96.93% validation accuracy at the end of the second epoch.

-You can also run the example with your own arguments, for example, to train 5 epochs using batch size 64, and save to a specified folder `/mlp_model`:
+You can also run the example with your own arguments, for example, to train 5 epochs using batch size 64, and save it to a specified folder `/mlp_model`:
 ```
 cd examples
 ./gradlew run -Dmain=ai.djl.examples.training.TrainMnist --args="-e 5 -b 64 -o /mlp_model"
 ```
-Here is the list of available arguments
+The following table shows the list of available arguments:

  | Argument   | Comments                                 |
  | ---------- | ---------------------------------------- |